ntalbott/relix/README.md

 ## Indexes

+Indexes are inherited up the ancestor chain, so you can for instance set the primary_key in a base class and then not have to re-declare it in each subclass.

 ### PrimaryKeyIndex

 The primary key index is the only index that is required on a model.
 Under the covers it is stored very similarly to a UniqueIndex, and it is stably sorted in insertion order.
 It is declared using #primary_key within the redix block: